Spaceox/modson/README.md

 This function can be found in `cfmod.py` and requires `bs4`, `cloudscraper` and `lxml`

 The file is completely optional and if you don't need mods from Curseforge, you can delete it.

+Note: Try to open a page from Curseforge in your browser if it continually fails while getting the mod name.